 Although playdough is not as toxic to the environment as plastics, it does contain a rather large amount of chemicals that may end up in young children’s tummies by mistake.
 It is quite possible for our children to lick their fingers after playing with playdough or similar materials, which is why it is best to avoid any chemical-heavy substances, not only for the safety of our children but also for the environment.

 Fortunately, these popular resources have alternatives to keep our children and our ecosystem thriving.
 For instance, instead of glitter, sand or salt mixed with food colouring is a great alternative and much safer to play with.

 Similarly, instead of regular playdough, organic or homemade playdough made with flour, water, food colouring and other simple ingredients would be a much better option and just as fun.

-For another alternative, plastic home corners at childcare centres can be replaced with durable wooden equipment which has proven to stimulate imagination and creativity in children as opposed to plastic which leaves little room for innovation.
+For another alternative, plastic home corners at our kindergarten in Melbourne CBD can be replaced with durable wooden equipment which has proven to stimulate imagination and creativity in children as opposed to plastic which leaves little room for innovation.